Boston Food Illness Attorneys

 If you, or a loved one, have become seriously ill and suspect contaminated food as the culprit, seek medical attention immediately.
 Food borne illness can cause serious health problems, and even death in certain circumstances.

-Once you have received appropriate medical care, contact the attorneys at Kelly & Soto Law.
+Once you have received appropriate medical care, contact the personal injury attorneys at Kelly & Associates Injury Lawyers.
 We know that often, food poisoning occurs in groups.
 If you develop symptoms and a food product was recalled, we can likely trace the infected food to your illness.
 We would like the process to be as convenient and worry-free for you as possible and go great lengths to ensure your claim is handled effectively.
-If you are interested in additional information, contact one of our attorneys for a free consultation and realistic evaluation of your case.
+If you are interested in additional information, contact one of our Boston foodborne illness attorneys for a free consultation and realistic evaluation of your case.
 We can be reached at 1.800.LAW.GUYS or through the contact us form.